TonyPhipps/SIEM/Tactics/File-Creation.md

 - Host-Based IPS Signatures

 # Threat Hunting Use Cases
-The use cases below are separated by the recommended detection technique.
+The use cases below are separated by the recommended detection method.

 ## Aggregate Count Use Cases
 - Files Created in User Space